rlan/convert-csv-schwab2pp/README.md

 python3 convert.py example.csv -p example_out.csv
 ```

 Here is a complete [step-by-step guide](./guide/README.md) for creating a new portfolio file in PP and importing the converted example CSV.
-As far as I can test, PP will detect and skip duplicate transactions.
-So it is safe to import overlapping transactions in the future.

 Supported transactions: